peteyycz/eproxy/README.md

 - 🌊 **Async by Design**: Non-blocking request handlers with callback-based responses
 - 🛡️ **Production Ready**: If you're brave enough
 - 🔧 **Zero Dependencies**: I just couldn't find any

+## 🚀 Performance

+EProxy is designed to handle **thousands of concurrent connections** with minimal resource usage:

+- **Always-fucking-copy-if-it-is-easier** request parsing where possible
+- **Arena-based** memory management for request lifecycle, because why not
+- **Definetly-no-Connection pooling** for upstream requests
+- **Lock-free** data structures in hot paths except everywhere literally in main

 ## 🏃‍♂️ Quick Start